Customer care: The dos and the don’ts

 The customer trifecta umbrella comprises customer care, customer support, and customer experience.
 When done right, these will boost morale (and sales).

-Not only that these three solely exist for the business to take care of their target market, but these are present for the customers too.
+These three do not solely exist for the business to take care of its target market; they are also present for the customers.

 Defining customer care